Arthur R. Nichols, Landscape Architect

 - Born in Springfield, Massachusetts on April 15, 1881

-- One of Minnesota’s premier landscape architects
+- One of MN’s premier landscape architects

 - Key player in establishing the field of landscape architecture in MN

-- Worked on landscape of “Glensheen”, Chester A. Congdon’s Duluth mansion
+- Worked on landscape of “Glensheen”, Chester A. Congdon’s Duluth mansion in 1908

 - Worked on plans for Northrup Mall at University of MN in 1930